 Information regarding Messrs.
-D'Angelo and Repko, each of whom are being nominated for election as directors of the Company by the stockholders at the Annual Meeting, as well as information about our current directors whose terms of office will continue after the Annual Meeting is as follows:
+Ladd and Arnoult, each of whom has been nominated for election as a director of the Company by the stockholders at the Annual Meeting, as well as information about our current directors, whose terms of office will continue after the Annual Meeting, is as follows:

 Name Year of Birth Position Director Since Term Expires

 Interested Directors

 Robert T. Ladd 1956 Chairman, Chief Executive Officer and President 2012 2021

-Dean D'Angelo 1967 Director 2012 2019
+Dean D'Angelo 1967 Director 2012 2022

-Joshua T. Davis 1972 Director 2012 2020

 Independent Directors

 J. Tim Arnoult 1949 Director 2012 2021

-Bruce R. Bilger 1952 Director 2012 2020
+Bruce R. Bilger 1952 Director 2012 2023

-Paul Keglevic 1954 Director 2012 2021

-William C. Repko 1949 Director 2012 2019
+William C. Repko 1949 Director 2012 2022